 J.D., UC Berkeley School of Law (2006)

-Kyra S. Lilien is not teaching any Law courses in Fall 2022.
+Kyra S. Lilien is teaching the following courses in Spring 2023:

 Courses During Other Semesters